JP Appointments

 When we met with State Representative Jonathan Steinberg, he asked JPus to submit a report that summarizes the problems.
 Then, in January 2023, JPus met with Rep Steinberg, Secretary of the State Stephanie Thomas and her staff.
 We were thrilled that as a result of our work, Secretary Thomas’ office proposed legislation to establish a working group to create a holistic solution to the problems we identified.

 It is frustrating that the same political maneuvering that led to our research on Connecticut’s appointment process is what ultimately killed the bill to raise the qualifications of marriage officiants in Connecticut.
 Nonetheless, we’re making progress.
 We had tons of participation on our Zoom Q&A presentation in March.
 Secretary of State Stephanie Thomas was persuaded by our white paper, and she proposed the initial legislation to create a working group to evaluate JP Appointments in Connecticut.
-Now an ally, we are working together along with some legislators to reintroduce a bill in 2024.
+Now an ally, we are working together along with some legislators to reintroduce a new bill.

 2025 Legislation